Steve-Kirby/Steve-Kirby.github.io/index.md

 I also enjoy **web development** and know most aspects of web development needed to build and maintain a **secure feature packed website**.

-I have recently gotten over a period of depression but have now regained my enthusiasm for programming, I am currently working on improving my portfolio and applying for suitable jobs(hopefully).
+I have recently gotten over a period of depression but have now regained my enthusiasm for programming, I am currently working on improving my portfolio and applying for suitable jobs.

 ## Current Projects ##